ilyavazhenin/ilyavazhenin/README.md

 * 🧠  I'm learning TypeScript
 * 🤝  I'm open to collaborating on any funny projects
 * 🇺🇸  My english language lvl: B2 (believe I'm close to C1)
-* ⚡  As I'm finishing my fronted education and building pet projects, looking forwards to change my job title and become a FE deveoper to start my developer's career.
+* ⚡  As I'm finishing my fronted education and building pet projects, looking forward to change my job title and become a FE deveoper to start my developer's career.

 ### Skills